 Maybe one day I’ll be one of those people that get invited to review an airlines’ First Class experience but that day has yet to come.
 For now, it’s just me and my AMEX.

 My husband and I are in constant debate over how to use our Avios (BA speak for Airmiles), where we receive 1.5 Avios for every £1 we spend on our British Airways American Express card.
 I rather use the points for £20-£300 off the price of my flight, especially handy for all the short-haul travel we do, whereas my hubby prefers to use them for cabin upgrades.

 So when it came down to planning our Hawaii honeymoon, he was adamant that we use our points to fly First Class.
 Though the pragmatic Norwegian half of me was uncomfortable with this extravagance, so the “compromise” was business on the way there and First on the way back.

 We made our booking using a BA companion voucher and Avios, which means we only paid the taxes with money.
-If you don’t have a BA Amex card yet and want to get one, click my refer a friend link, where we both receive a bonus if you sign up.
+If you don’t have a BA Amex card yet and want to get one, click this referral link, where you’ll receive a 6,000 point bonus if you sign up.
 We used the voucher to fly from London to Tokyo in order to spend two nights there on the way back.
 From Tokyo, we flew with Delta Airlines to Honolulu.